Investors

 Aldermore Group has implemented a Risk Management Framework which refers to the processes of identifying, managing, monitoring and reporting the risks to which the Group is exposed.
 The Risk Management Framework is adopted by the Board and supported by supplemental frameworks, policies, processes and procedures of which the tax risk management framework is one.
 These combine to ensure that risks are managed in a manner which is appropriate to the size and nature of the Aldermore Group’s operations.

-Our tax risk management framework sets out the comprehensive principles of tax governance and tax risk management to be adhered to in managing our tax affairs and how we implement these in practice is detailed in our tax risk management policy, including how tax risk is identified, monitored and reported.
+Our tax risk management framework sets out the comprehensive principles of tax governance and tax risk management to be adhered to in managing our tax affairs, including how tax risk is identified, monitored and reported.

 The Aldermore Group seeks to minimise the level of tax risk through the processes which could materially affect its tax compliance obligations.
 Key risks are monitored and, where required by legislative and business developments, changes to processes and controls effected.
 External tax advisers are used where necessary to support interpretation and implementation in accordance with our low risk approach.